wisdom-okwen/csxl-fullstack/README.md

 #### You're done!
 Nice work!
 I'm excited to meet and work with y'all – feel free to peruse the workspace if you'd like, but we will go through everything together on Thursday!
 Cheers!

+## Stay calm!

+Don't worry if you got some errors, please stop by the XL (SN027) and we'll be more than happy to help you out.

+Alternatively, you email me at yanaga@ad.unc.edu!